gargvishesh/druid/extensions-imply/imply-lookups/README.md

 }
 ```

-This defines a lookup over table (datasource) "lookup-data" and also enables the usage of extra columns for filters.
+This defines a lookup over table "lookup-data" and also enables the usage of extra columns for filters.
 Given that filterColumns is an array, it's possible to define multiple, but the example above defines only one: "colA"

 Once that lookup is defined and has been pushed out across the cluster, it can be accessed via SQL like